kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/02-react-components/01-intro-react-components.md

 As our Application gets more complex this file has to get even more complex because this is where all the code lives

 ## New Goal
-Break our file up into a reusable React Component
+Break our file up into a reusable **React** Component

-* React Components are essential to building any real world React Application
+* **React** Components are essential to building any real world **React** Application
-* We are using JSX but React Components will enable us to break up our Application into reusable pieces
+* We are using `JSX` but **React** Components will enable us to break up our Application into reusable pieces

 ### HTML element analogy
-Think of the HTML form tag.
-It will render a form but it also has some interaction built into it like when you submit a form.
-Because of the architecture/design of the form tag we can use it anywhere in our app and we can recreate the functionality without having to retype the code.
-It will also enable us to break up our Application into little pieces
+* Think of the HTML `form` tag
+* It will render a `form` but it also has some interaction built into it like when you submit a `form`
+* Because of the architecture/design of the `form` tag we can use it anywhere in our app and we can recreate the functionality without having to retype the code
+* It will also enable us to break up our Application into little pieces

-#### Example - AddPlayer Component
+#### Example - `AddPlayer` Component
 All this Component will care about will be to render a little bit of JSX and it will have one method and this method will be responsible for doing something when the form gets submitted

 * It won't care how many players there are
 * It won't care what the page title is
-* It is just an isolated React Component responsible for just one job (_rendering that form and responding to user interaction_)
+* It is just an isolated React Component responsible for just one job
+    - Rendering that form and responding to user interaction

 ### Adding a Component to a page
 `<AddPlayer />`